MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_ST.rst

   ax2.yaxis.set_label_position('right')
   _ = ax2.set_ylabel('Eddy Radius (km)')

+..COMMENT: In the above Example, I would make all the text and numbers that people input all in red text.
+It doesn't do that in my browser.

 **Example 3:**

 This example retrieves a subset of sea surface temperature measured by satellite.
-Notice, depth1 and depth2 values are automatically ignored because this is a surface dataset.
+Note that depth1 and depth2 values are automatically ignored because this is a surface dataset.
 A simple plot is made to visualize the retrieved data.

 .. code-block:: python